 Posted by Craig McDermott

-From the text of the striker (emphasis mine) -
+From the Secretary of State's candidate handbook (page 29 of the .pdf) (emphasis mine) -

 4. Statement of Organization OR $500 Threshold Exemption Statement.

 A Statement of Organization registering the candidate’s campaign committee OR a $500 Threshold Exemption Statement must be filed before making any expenditures, accepting any contributions, distributing any campaign literature or circulating any petitions.
 If the candidate has an exploratory committee open at the time of filing, then the candidate, chairman and treasurer must file an amended Statement of Organization to change the committee to a candidate’s campaign committee.